TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Execution Pipeline

-To efficiently track large numbers of outstanding slices, \projectname uses hierarchical atomic counters.
-Worker threads poll completion queues in batches and, for each completed slice, atomically decrement a small counter in the corresponding batch's control block.
-Applications observe only these coarse-grained counters (e.g., batch $X$ has $N$ remaining slices) rather than tracking per-slice state.
-This keeps the completion path simple, cache-efficient, and non-blocking, ensuring that the datapath remains light enough to support \projectname's higher-level orchestration, scheduling, and resilience mechanisms without becoming the bottleneck itself.
+To scale to millions of outstanding slices, \projectname replaces fine-grained polling with a hierarchical atomic counter mechanism.
+Worker threads poll completion queues in batches and decrement an atomic counter within the corresponding batch's control block for each completed slice.
+Applications only observe coarse-grained batch completion, minimizing cache-coherence traffic and synchronization overhead.
+This lightweight completion path ensures the datapath sustains near-line-rate throughput while supporting \projectname's advanced scheduling and resilience mechanisms.